linebender/vello/sparse_strips/vello_cpu/README.md

 We have not yet put any work into documentation.

-### Optimisation
+### Performance

-We have several important optimisation planned, including use of multithreading and SIMD.
+We do not perform several important optimisations, such as the use of multithreading and SIMD.
-These are not yet implemented, so performance is not representative of the potential performance.
+Additionally, some algorithms we use aren't final, and will be replaced with higher-performance variants.

 ## Implementation